mvolkmann/blog/src/sample.md

 Before you can implement a web app using htmx, you need to choose a tech stack.

-The server side of htmx web apps can be implemented with any programming language and HTTP server library.
+The server side of htmx web applications can be implemented with any programming language and HTTP server library.
 This is referred to as "Hypermedia On Whatever you'd Like" (HOWL).